PraNavKumAr01/ChotuGPT/README.md

 # Repository Details

-The `gpttrain.ipynb` contains the data loading and training code.
+The `gpttrain.ipynb` contains the data loading and training code for the decoder.
 You can run the same code and tune the hyperparameters by yourself.

 The `completegpt.ipynb` contains the entire code of creating and loading data, as well as the complete architecture and training loop for the encoder + decoder transformer